xta0/xta0.me/_posts/2025-01-20-GenAI-Stable-Diffusion-2.md

 - May lead to a blurred image if set too high

 The `guidance_scale` parameter is typically set between `7` and `8.5`.
 A value of `7.5` is good default value.

+## Overcoming the 77 Token Limitations

+The 77-token limit in the CLIP model extends to Hugging Face Diffusers, restricting the maximum input prompt to 77 tokens

 ## Resource